edoroth/orchard/README.md

 This will re-extract all benchmark algorithms into MAMBA MPC code which will be placed in the  /root/cps-fuzz/extracted directory (note: this code contains both red and orange-zone code.
 This is then split into the pure orange-zone code inside of /root/SCALE-MAMBA/Programs/).

-Follow instructions in /root/test/ec2.sh to run orange-zone code on an amazon EC2 instance - should be repeated on many machines to test full functionality.
+To run on an amazon EC2 instance, first follow instructions in /root/test/ec2.sh to run orange-zone code - this should be repeated on many machines to test full functionality.
+This script creates a docker on its own for each instance.

 ## Replication of Graphs/Tables

+(assuming you are running inside of the docker created above.)

 ### Table 2
 Examine the generated code in /root/cps-fuzz/extracted.
 The number of BMCS calls in each file should be the corresponding 'Optimized' column for each query's row.